akashsingh005006/ETH-AVAX-project2/README.md

 Akash Singh

 ### License
-his project is licensed under the MIT License
+this project is licensed under the MIT License